Telmooo/jpass/docs/checkstyle-report.md

 ## [WhitespaceAround] '{' not preceded with whitespace
 Go to [issue](https://github.com/Telmooo/jpass/issues/9).

 The violation reported ([WhitespaceAround](https://checkstyle.sourceforge.io/config_whitespace.html#WhitespaceAround)) was present in file `src/main/java/jpass/xml/bind/Entry.java`, in lines 50, 153, 162, and 171.
-It was related to the nonexistence of a whitespace before the token '{' in some function declarations.
+It was related to the non-existence of a whitespace before the token '{' in some function declarations.
 As it is just a visual detail, it does not interfere with the application execution, but it is important to address to keep the code consistent across the project.
-Therefore, the whitespaces missing were added.
+Therefore, the white spaces missing were added.

 ```diff
 -    public Entry(){